arhohuttunen/starter-academic/content/post/spring-boot-datajpatest/index.md

 Tests should also be independent of each other and should not rely on the results of other tests.
 Therefore every test should start from a known database state.

-{{% callout note %}}

-**Transactional Or Not?**

 Two common approaches to put the database into a known state are to make the tests transactional or clean up the database before each test.

 Spring `@DataJpaTest` is `@Transactional` by default.
 Transactional tests will roll back the changes after the test has been executed.

-Some argue that transactional tests are harmful because we can get false positives or false negatives.
-They conclude that you cannot be sure that your tests write to the database.

-Quite frankly, the only situations I have had problems with this are legacy code or testing on the wrong layer.

-If we test our persistence layer in isolation, we should be able to trust that it works.
-There should be no need to write tests on other layers that need the database.
-It's simple to mock the persistence layer away.
-We shouldn't care about the correctness of the persistence layer in those tests.

-{{% /callout %}}

 ### Manually Insert Entities